abogoyavlensky/automigrate/README.md

 Create migration for new changes in models' file.
 It detects creating, updating and deleting of tables, columns and indexes.
+Each migration is wrapped by transaction by default.

 *Specific args:*